Order this servo and receive a DS95BLHV - keep reading . . .

 (HV) battery packs (7.4V nominal) or 8.4V from a BEC.

-8. Since centering is the sine qua non for a high performance servo, this servo has MIL-SPEC components.
+8. Note; since centering is the sine qua non for a high performance servo, this servo has MIL-SPEC components.
 Along with a genuine Nobel potentiometer,

 this means the best possible performance because we don't compromise in